The attorneys of Sutnick & Sutnick Attorneys At Law working

 Will traffic violation points transfer to my home state?

-How many points can I have on my NJ driver’s license before I must pay surcharges?
+How many points can I have on my New Jersey driver’s license before I must pay surcharges?

-If a NJ driver receives 6 or more points in a 3-year period, the Motor Vehicle Commission will impose annual surcharges.
+If a New Jersey driver receives six or more points in a three-year period, the Motor Vehicle Commission will impose annual surcharges.

 What types of tickets carry DMV surcharges?